HarrisonA/testRunner/README.md

 This repo creates a test runner (using AngularJS) that runs automated tests in the browser and reports on their results as soon as each test completes.

+(See instructions.md for more details of how the test runner works)

 NOTE: To run a basic server that will serve the files (display the app), cd into the directory of this index.html and
 type: python -m SimpleHTTPServer